- Is Binance a reliable exchange or is it a scam?

 Some more important points…

 Binance offers both (Crypto-to-crypto) and (fiat-to-crypto) exchange, and you will find a very good market for these pairs with enormous volume and liquidity on Binance.

-Currently, Binance is one of the top 3 exchanges in terms of volume on CoinGecko.
+Currently, Binance is #1 exchange in terms of volume on CoinGecko.

 They have their native Binance tokens too which I will explain further in this article.